Keeping Chickens in the UK: A Complete Guide to DEFRA Registration, Council Rules & Bird Flu Updates (2026)

 This means a safe, dry, and draught-free coop and a secure run.

-• The Coop: It must be waterproof and have ventilation (holes near the roof) but no draughts at perch level.
+The Coop: It must be waterproof and have ventilation (holes near the roof) but no draughts at perch level.
+UK weather means dampness is a constant challenge.
+Choose the best bedding for UK damp conditions to keep your coop healthy.

 3. Freedom to Express Normal Behaviour

 This is a big one.
-Chickens aren’t just egg-machines; they are complex birds.
+Chickens are not just egg-machines; they are complex birds.
 They need to be able to do “chicken things.”

-• Foraging: Scratching at the ground.
+Foraging: Scratching at the ground.
 This is why a bare mud run is so sad.
 Give them a patch of soil, some woodchips, or even a pile of leaves to scratch through.
+Learn how to encourage natural foraging in chickens.

-• Perching: Chickens feel safe sleeping up high.
+Perching: Chickens feel safe sleeping up high.
 Your coop must have rounded-edge perches for them to roost on at night.
+Learn about proper roosting bar height.

 4. Freedom to be Housed With (or Apart from) Other Animals